-First select the pages you want to edit (more information on how to select pages can be found here).
-The information of the page that was clicked first when you selected it will automatically appear in the Inspector.
+Select the pages you wish to update first (more information on how to select pages can be found here).
+When you pick a page, the information from the first page you clicked will appear in the Inspector.

-You can now edit the title, status, type and note of the selected pages.
-If you then click Save, the settings in the Inspector will be applied to all selected pages.
+The title, status, type, and note of the selected pages can now be edited.
+When you click Save, the Inspector's settings will be applied to all of the pages you've selected.

-So you can also use the Inspector to apply the settings of one page to as many other pages as you like.
-This saves a lot of work, especially with newly inserted pages:
+As a result, the Inspector can be used to apply the settings from one page to as many other pages as you choose.
+This saves a lot of time, especially when working with newly added pages:

-Let's say you want to extend the feature story by four pages in the magazine you are currently editing.
-Then you simply insert four pages in the appropriate place, then select one page of the feature story first, and then the four newly added pages.
-All you need to do now is click Save in the Inspector and the four new pages will have the same settings as the previous page of the feature story.
+Let's imagine you wish to expand the feature story in the magazine you're currently editing by four pages.
+Then just insert four pages in the proper location, then select one page from the feature narrative first, followed by the four newly added pages.
+All you have to do now is click Save in the Inspector, and the four new pages will be built up the same way as the feature story's previous page.

 Incidentally, there is a small cross to the right of the title entry area.
 The title will be removed if you click on this cross.